-The Innovation Grants program began in 2010 and has inspired over 140 proposals from over 270 people in four years.
+The Innovation Grants program began in 2010 and has inspired over 200 proposals from over 400 people.
+Examples of past successful grants:

 Projects funded could be one-year, one-time efforts, or could be the beginning of a multi-year or permanent program at St. Lawrence.
 Projects that have the opportunity for perpetuation are especially welcome.